Project Supervisor Salary

 Project Supervisor Tasks

 - Train, supervise and analyze the performance of staff, including scheduling.

 - Ensure that safety and compliance standards are met.

 - Manage inventory, receiving, and supplies to keep a steady flow of goods and services.

 - Manage processes and timelines to reach goals.

 Search for more jobs:

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-Experience and pay tend to be weakly linked for Project Supervisors — those with more experience do not necessarily bring in higher earnings.
-Those who have worked for fewer than five years take home a median salary of $47K, and workers with five to 10 years of experience earn a higher $50K on average.
-Project Supervisors who work for 10 to 20 years in their occupation tend to earn about $63K.
-Respondents who claim more than 20 years of experience may encounter pay that doesn't quite reflect their extensive experience; these veterans report a median income of around $67K.
+More years of relevant experience do not necessarily translate to higher paychecks.
+Relatively untried employees who have less than five years' experience have a median salary of $46K.
+Those who have been around for five to 10 years can expect to take home more — $50K on average.
+On average, Project Supervisors make $66K following one to two decades on the job.
+Respondents who claim more than 20 years of experience may encounter pay that doesn't quite reflect their extensive experience; these veterans report a median income of around $68K.

 Project Supervisor Advice